ErlendMariusOmmundsen/Messaging-App/project/readme.md

 ## User Stories

-Nr.
-1: "As a user, i want to read messages from other people."
+"As a user, i want to read messages from other people."

-Nr.
-2: "As a user I want to have a contacts list that automatically keeps track of everyone that have contacted me, so that I can easily contact them again"
+"As a user, i want to create an account."

+"As a user, i want to log in."

+"As a user, i want to log out."

+"As a user, i want to delete messages."

+"As a user, i want to send messages."

+"As a sender, I want other users i have received messages from to be easy to contact again."

 ## Package diagram of the project